oveddan/site/content/portfolio/presence/index.md

 weight: 10
 ---

-Presence is a kinetic sculpture that reacts to a user's gaze.
+Presence is a kinetic sculpture that is controlled by a viewer's gaze.
-It uses a webcam and computer vision to detect where a user is looking, and moves a pattern in that direction.
+It uses a webcam and computer vision to detect where a user is looking, and alters its shape to reflect this focal point.

 <!--more-->